JPeer264/web-tool-railroad-api/readme.md

 `MAIL_SUBJECT_FORGOT` - the subject if a person forgot his password

+#### CORS settings

+> This setting is very important to make your api secure

+In the `.env` you have to change the value `ACCESS_CONTROLL_ALLOW_ORIGIN` to the path where the frontend is running.
+The for the production it is set to `*`.
+This means that it is possible to send requests to the API from every domain.
+For more information click [here](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS)

+Example:

+The frontend is running on `www.elephorum.com` to the option should be set to the same value: `www.elephorum.com`

 ### Step 6 - Migrate database

 After setting up the database connection we are ready for the final step - the database migration, that all the needed data will be stored to the database.